-Aside from just paying taxes, employers must also submit federal tax filings to the IRS, state payroll tax filings to the related state agency, and Form W-2s to the Social Security Administration.
+Whether you’re paying payroll taxes in Texas or New York, you must also submit your federal tax filings to the IRS, state payroll tax filings to the related state agency, and Form W-2s to the Social Security Administration.

-3. Generally speaking, what are the payroll taxes and percentages?
+3. Generally speaking, what are the payroll tax rates?